GreenMarioX/ios101prework/README.md

 1. Instagram: ability to watch an endless amount of short form content, ability to create message chats and groups with friends, and ability to share content to users outside of Instagram through a link.
 2. Discord: ability to create large chat forums to discuss different subjects, public and private voice chat, and automatic moderation
 3. Spotify: ability to organize and create playlists, download songs and podcasts for offline consumption, and AI catered playlists to fit your music style.

+App Idea: a studying application which allows students to manage grades, create schedules, and set goals.
+The app would be compatible with all iOS devices so that students can use it on the go whether it be in class or in their study room.
+This app will simplify managing time and schedules for students.
+It can also help create goals and set grade goals.
+Students will be able to upload their grades and calculate their GPA.
+In addition, they can utilize a calendar feature to quickly see upcoming events.
+Some other interesting features that can be implemented are note taking capabilities and automated reminders.

 ## Notes

 Describe any challenges encountered while building the app.